 To abstract from these many degrees of freedom, the next higher level generates targets for body parts, such as leg extension and leg angle.
-On this layer, we implemented dynamic walking.
+On this layer we implemented dynamic walking.
 Toni's maximum walking speed is about 20cm/s.
 Toni is not only able to walk forward and backward, but it can also walk to the side and turn on the spot.
 By blending these gait directions, we generate omnidirectional walking.
 We used this interface to implement higher-level behaviors, like approaching the ball and dribbling.
-In addition to walking, we implemented a kicking behavior for Toni.
-Toni demonstrated its soccer skills at RoboCup German Open 2005, where it performed penalty kicks against Mr. DD of Darmstadt Dribblers.
-Toni approached the ball, slowed down, and kicked it strongly towards the goal (see Fig. 5).
+In addition to walking we implemented a kicking behavior for Toni.

-The Kondo robot is able to walk at a speed of up to 14cm/s.
-We implemented omnidirectional walking, kicking, goalie behaviors, and getting-up behaviors for Kondo.
-Kondo also performed penalty kicks at German Open 2005 (see Fig. 2(b)).
+Kondo is able to walk at a speed of up to 10cm/s.
 Currently, we are working on automatically optimizing Kondo's gait pattern.
+We also plan to investigate getting-up behaviors with Kondo.

-Since we cannot change the gait of RoboSapien, behavior control for it focused on higher-level issues, like positioning on the field and team play.
+Since we cannot change the gait of RoboSapien, behavior control for it must focus on higher-level issues, like positioning on the field and team play.